Clear toy candy

-Clear toy candy is a traditional confectionery that originated in Germany, England and Scotland.
+Clear toy candy is a traditional confectionery that originated in Germany.
 It is especially popular at Easter and Christmas.
 The hard candy is made in molds, in a multitude of fanciful shapes.
 The candy is tinted in bright colors, traditionally yellow, red and green.
 A stick is sometimes added before the candy completely cools to make a lollipop.

 The names clear toy candy and barley sugar are sometimes used interchangeably to refer to clear molded sugar candy.
 However traditional barley sugar is made with barley water, while clear toy candy is made with pure water.
 Unmolded barley sugar originated in France in the 1700s, while molded sugar candy (with or without barley as an ingredient) dates to the 1800s.

 Confusion arises because the older term "barley sugar" became genericized and was applied to a wide range of boiled sugar candies during the 1800s.

 Candy making

 Traditional recipes for clear toy candy tend to include sugar, cream of tartar or corn syrup, and water.

 The candy's natural color when cooled is yellow.
 Sometimes natural food coloring is added to make it red or green.
 The molds are greased with olive oil, also referred to as "sweet oil", to prevent sticking.

 The mold was removed while the candy was still somewhat soft, and less likely to break.
 Rough edges were then smoothed off.

 Clear toy candy was often made in colder weather, to avoid the clouding and stickiness that could result from heat and humidity during cooling.

 A cookbook published in Chicago in 1883 includes a recipe specifically for molded clear toy candy: "222.
 Candy for Christmas Toys, Etc."

 A modern recipe for clear toy candy has been published by Nancy Fasolt.

 The following photographs were taken at a candy-making demonstration by Ryan Berley of Shane Confectionery at the Chemical Heritage Foundation in Philadelphia.
 They show the candy molds being prepared, filled, and opened to remove the candy after cooling.